Join the Opinion Page team and special guest author on Thursday, March 11

 The Opinion page team is back with another of its Zoom reader chats.
-And since the Festival of Books was last weekend, this week, they are featuring a special guest, author and journalist Deborah D. Douglas
+And since the Festival of Books was last weekend, this week we are featuring a special guest: author and journalist Deborah D. Douglas.

 Douglas is the author of “U.S. Civil Rights Trail: A Traveler’s Guide to the People, Places and Events That Made the Movement.”